MucTepDayH16/qvnt/README.md

 ___
 ## In work
-1. Optimizing and vectorizing operations.
+1. Implementing vectorized operations;
-3. Writing documentation for all modules.
+3. Writing documentation for all modules;